 And yes, this works in an HE washer.

 This makes a lot of laundry soap, from a very small volume of ingredients, so it's incredibly economical.
+I purchase my ingredients in bulk from Azure Standard, a natural foods distributor.
 I make a two gallon batch and it lasts me over a year.
 This recipe is easily halved, if you have a smaller container or want to test the recipe before making a ton.
 Unlike a lot of homemade laundry soap recipes, there's no cooking or grating required.
 Simply mix together, dissolve in hot water, and then add a large amount of tap water and it's ready to go.

 I keep mine in glass pitcher with a leakproof lid, and give it a gentle shake before each use, since the ingredients can settle over time.
 I mix my soap up in a 5 gallon bucket, and then use this to refill the pitcher as needed.